-The SEAC applauds the commitment made this year to introduce in September 2017, an adapted Family Life Curriculum for students with severe disabilities in all schools.
-This year the SEAC will follow the progress closely and will provide comment and make recommendations on the Family Life Curriculum.
+SEAC applauds the commitment made this year to introducing a Family Life Curriculum for students with severe disabilities as early as September 2017.
+This year SEAC will follow the progress closely and will provide comment and make recommendations on the draft curriculum.

-Recognizing that physical, social and emotional health are priority issues for students with disabilities and that this population also needs to have the experience, relationships and access to physical fitness, recreation and play that all students need, the SEAC will advocate for additional support for adaptive PE and for increased collaboration with programs providing opportunities for social and psychological success.
+Recognizing that physical, social and emotional health are priority issues for students with disabilities and that this population also needs to have the experience, relationships and access to physical fitness, recreation and play that all students need, SEAC will advocate for additional support for adaptive PE and for increased collaboration with programs providing opportunities for social and psychological success.
 Programs like Best Buddies, adaptive and inclusive sports teams, opportunities for social engagement with typical peers, and an environment that presumes competence are all important components in the life of a healthy student.

-The SEAC will continue to focus on the long-term success of special education students.
+SEAC will continue to focus on the long-term success of special education students.
 Successful transitions and career readiness will always be a priority for the committee.
 The committee will work to push appropriate career and transition activities and discussions first into middle school and then into the earlier grades so that students and their families can fully benefit from the supports and options available to them.
-To this end, all middle school students should be provided opportunities beginning in sixth grade to target the specific skill development necessary for competitive employment.
-The SEAC will work with staff to establish a timeline by the end of the year to accomplish this goal of making this a reality.
+As an aid to understanding long-term success, SEAC will examine Indicator 14 data on postgraduate placements.